Gary Bowyer: Derby County youth and Salford City

 He joined Derby County, as coach of their under-23s side, in September 2020.
 On 23 March 2021, it was announced that Bowyer was to become manager of League Two side Salford City on a deal lasting until the end of the season, replacing Richie Wellens.
 The deal came after an arrangement was reached between Salford co-owner Gary Neville and Derby manager Wayne Rooney, whereby Salford would pay no fee to Derby but would pay his wages for the duration of his spell in charge.
-He described the move to Salford as the first ever managerial loan.
+The move has been described as the first ever managerial loan.
 His first game in charge was on 27 March, a 1–0 away defeat to Exeter City, and picked up his first win on 5 April, two Ian Henderson goals giving Salford a 2–0 win against Forest Green Rovers.
 After achieving 17 points from eight matches to help boost his side's play-off aspirations, Bowyer was awarded the League Two Manager of the Month award for April.
 On 10 May he returned to his role as an academy coach at Derby County; however, two days later on 12 May, it was announced that he had returned to manage Salford City after signing a two-year contract.
 On 2 August, Billy Barr joined as his assistant manager.

 On 21 August 2021, he was booked for shoving Jonny Williams of Swindon Town in a 1–0 defeat, Salford's fourth game without a win at the beginning of the season, the club's worst start to a season since the 2014 takeover.

 On 17 May 2022, Bowyer was sacked by Salford having narrowly missed out on the play-offs.

 Dundee

 On 8 June 2022, Bowyer was appointed manager of Scottish Championship club Dundee.
 The Dundee board said they liked his youth strategy and success at Blackpool.
 Bowyer was named the Scottish Championship's Manager of the Month for November 2022, with his team having won every game that month.
+He would win the award again for March 2023, as he led the club on a promotion push and would win the Scottish Championship with Dundee at the end of the season.

+On 10 May 2023, Bowyer was named as the SPFL Scottish Championship Manager of the Year.
+Later that day, Bowyer departed Dundee as manager, alongside assistant Billy Barr.

+Burton Albion

+On 17 December 2024, Bowyer was named head coach of League One side Burton Albion.
+At the time of his appointment, the club were sitting in 23rd position, nine points from safety.
+He guided the club to safety, in what the BBC described as a "miracle".
+On 6 June 2025, he signed a new two-year contract with the club.